 And the U.S., as always, will lead the charge.

-Trump has already authorized nearly $700 billion in national defense spending for fiscal 2018.
-That’s a 20% increase from former President Barack Obama’s full-year 2017 budget request of $580 billion.
+In February, Trump and Congress authorized a $711 billion defense budget for fiscal 2018.
+That’s a 20% increase from former-President Barack Obama’s full-year 2017 budget request of $580 billion.

 The Trump administration has also directed its overseas diplomats to act as salesmen for the U.S. defense industry and is cutting back restrictions on U.S. arms exports.